KCOS-LP: History

-The original construction permit for KCOS-LP was granted on June 26, 1995, to Carlos Ortiz, Sr., pastor of Faith Pleases God Church in Harlingen, Texas.
-The station was to broadcast on channel 68, but was moved to channel 28 in anticipation of the FCC's requirement to vacate the 700 MHz band.
+The original construction permit for KCOS-LP was granted on June 26, 1995, to Carlos Ortiz Sr., pastor of Faith Pleases God Church in Harlingen, Texas.
+The station was to broadcast on channel 68, but was moved to channel 28 in anticipation of the Federal Communications Commission (FCC)'s requirement to vacate the 700 MHz band.
 It was licensed as K28FV on January 8, 1998, programming unknown.
 In January 2000, Hispanic Television Network, Inc. assumed operation of the station and changed the programming to Spanish-language network HTVN, although Carlos Ortiz remained the owner.
 Later that year, the station took the call letters KCOS-LP.
 Shortly afterward, Carlos Ortiz died and his widow, Aracelis Ortiz, as executrix of the estate, became the new owner.
 The station became part of Aracelis Ortiz Corporation in 2001.
 That same year, KCOS-LP was granted Class A status.
 By May 2002, the Ortiz family had resumed operation of the station, as Mrs. Ortiz stated in a Petition for Reconsideration of an FCC Notice of Apparent Liability (NAL) that the station was broadcasting programming from La Familia Network (LFN) at the time of the cited violation, which occurred in May 2002.
 Like Fe-TV, LFN is a television service from Faith Pleases God Church.
 The station was silent for a time, but resumed operations in 2004 with programming from Fe-TV, then returned to LFN in 2005.
 The April 2006 magazine from Fe-TV lists the station as an affiliate.

 Screen capture of KCOS-LP station ID slate.
-The ID slate was displayed on the screen while Fe-TV was off the air August 2006 - September 2007.
+The ID slate was displayed on the screen while Fe-TV was off the air from August 2006 to September 2007.
 Music played in the background on a three-song rotation.